jlmelville/smallvis/docs/init.md

 ### iris

-The famous `iris` dataset, as given in R's `datasets` package.
-150 observations and 4 features.
-Observations are colored by species.

 |                             |                           |
 :----------------------------:|:--------------------------:
 ![iris random](../img/init/rand/iris.png)|![iris Laplacian Eigenmap](../img/init/le/iris.png)
 ![iris SPCA](../img/init/spca/iris.png)|![iris SPCA + exaggeration](../img/init/spcax/iris.png)

 ### s1k

-A synthetic dataset consisting of a fuzzy 9D simplex made of ten roughly-equally spaced isotropic clusters.
-Created for the [sneer](https://github.com/jlmelville/sneer) package and designed to be too high-dimensional to produce a good result by reproducing distances.
-1000 observations and 9 features.
-Observations are colored by the cluster they belong to.

 |                             |                           |
 :----------------------------:|:--------------------------: